 Family addiction has a baffling power to make us feel like we're left on the spiritual fringes.
-Therefore, we praise God for keeping us within His grip throughout our journey.
-God is full of surprises and has a deep love for the lowly who He raises up.
-We celebrate the Solemnity of the Assumption of the Blessed Virgin Mary this week (Saturday, August 15).
+Therefore, we can praise God for keeping us within His grip throughout our journey.
+When we merge our recovery efforts with the spiritual richness of the Catholic Church, we recognize that God has a deep love the lowly who He raises up.
+We celebrate the Feast of the Assumption of Mary this Sunday.
 The Gospel Reading for this special holy day describes Mary's visit to her cousin Elizabeth, who is pregnant with John the Baptist.
 Elizabeth greets Mary:

 "Blessed are you among women, and blessed is the fruit of your womb.
-And how does this happen to me, that the mother of my Lord should come to me?
-For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy.
-Blessed are you who believed that what was spoken to you by the Lord would be fulfilled."
-As we honor the Assumption of Mary, we celebrate that the mother of Jesus was raised by God's side in proportion to her humility and shown by her acceptance of God's will for her and her loved ones.
+And how does this happen to me, that the mother of my Lord should come to me?For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy.
+Blessed are you who believed that what was spoken to you by the Lord would be fulfilled.".
+As we honor the Assumption of Mary, we celebrate that the mother of Jesus was raised by God's side in proportion to her humility and shown by her acceptance of God's will for her.
 Mary responds to Elizabeth: